 Note that each successive message has a small effect on both the expected cost of the government service and the variance of the estimate.
 Each successive message is somewhat persuasive, and consequently the expected cost moves in the direction of the message heard.
 The final assessment reflects the values of the original priors and the cumulative effect of all the messages heard.
-In the case represented in the table, the same number of $M^+$ and $M^-$ messages were heard with generally offsetting effects on expected costs.
+In the case represented in the table, the same number of M+ and M- messages were heard with generally offsetting effects on expected costs.
 However, although the expected cost of services is not much affected, the message series significantly increased the perceived variance of the estimated future cost of government services.
 A series of "extreme" messages tends to increase the variance of the distribution of posteriors.
-If voters are risk averse, a series of extreme messages may affect policies through effects on uncertainties even if they do not expect expected (mean) costs.
+If voters are risk averse, a series of extreme messages may effect policies through effects on uncertainties even if they do not expect expected (mean) costs.18 clusions.
+That is to say, as long as $dP(M^+)/dM^+ > 0$, messages will be persuasive at the margin.

-The effect of such policy debates is the same as those associated with the move from a certain future cost environment to an uncertain future cost environment analyzed above.
+The effect of such policy debates are the same as those associated with the move from a certain future cost environment to an uncertain future cost environment analyzed above.